 The Monteath Douglas Mausoleum is a grand Victorian monument, standing alone on the skyline in the Scottish Borders above the village of Ancrum, just east of the A68 at Gersit Law, part of the ancient geological ridge known as Lilliards Edge.
-The building is in a semi-derelict condition, and on the Buildings at Risk Scotland Register.
+The building and surrounding enclosure have recently been restored to their former glory and are now open to visitors again.

 This magnificent, largely forgotten monument was constructed for General Sir Thomas Monteath Douglas (1788 - 1868).
 The entrance is guarded by two life-sized stone lions, one awake and one, curiously, asleep.
-Inside the building two huge sculpted angels stand guard by the tomb.
-Above them, a star-studded, domed roof filters pale green light into the interior, which was intended to be “locked for all time”.
+Inside the crypt two huge sculpted angels stand guard by the tomb.
+Above them, a star-studded, domed roof filters pale green light into the chamber, which was intended to be “locked for all time”.

 Outside, there are stunning views of the Scottish Borders with Peniel Heugh and the Cheviots to the south, while to the north the triple peaks of the Eildon Hills rise above the gentle countryside of the Tweed valley.

 Shocked by the neglect of this beautiful building, local volunteers formed a Friends group in 2014 (now international!) and campaigned for full restoration of the building and improvements to public access.
 By the Spring of 2018 the restoration project was fully funded, and the work was completed at the end of June 2019.
 Funds were provided by Fallago Environment Fund, WREN and BCCF.
 The building was officially opened on 7th July 2019 at a gathering of Friends and local volunteers.